hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	Copy a block of cells starting from srcStartAddress to dstStartAddress

-	If dstCellAddrRange doesnt match srcCellAddrRange wrt size, then srcCellAddrRange takes precedence in deciding the size.
+	If srcCellAddrRange doesnt match dstCellAddrRange wrt size, then dstCellAddrRange takes precedence in deciding the size.

+	The srcBlock will be duplicated as required to fill dstBlock, if the srcBlock is smaller than the dstBlock.

+		:rcopy A1:A1 A10:B19

+		The value in cell A1 will be duplicated across the 20 cells.

+		:rcopy A1:B2 A10:B19

+		The values in the square of cells at A1 will be duplicated across the rectangular 20 cells starting at A10.

+		NOTE: Its not necessary that the dstBlockSize is a multiple of the srcBlockSize.
+If not a multiple, then only a partial set of values will be copied if that is the case based on the sizes.

+	If the srcBlock is larger than the dstBlock, then only that part of the srcBlock which can fit in the dstBlock size specified, will be copied.

-	src/dstCellAddrRange consists of startAddress:endAddress
+	src|dstCellAddrRange consists of startAddress:endAddress

 * rclear cellAddrRange (TODO)